sandraebirim/IDD-Fa19-Lab3/README.md

 **a.
 What voltage values do you see from your force sensor?**

+There is a range of analog values between 0 and 1023 using the serial monitor.

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

+It seems as if relationship between the voltage and the force applied is logarithmic.
+A small amount of force changes the amount of voltage significantly.
+However, as you apply more force, the resulting increase in voltage becomes less significant.

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

+We can use analogRead from A0 to give us the voltage range of 0 to 1024 that is produced by the FSR.
+This output can be used as the brightness parameter in the analogWrite function so the brightness will vary as the voltage varies.
+We can then group the different LED colors based on the resistance value that is being read in.

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

+Softpot - 10k resistor
+Photocell - 5k resistor

+CHECK

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

+When force was applied to the softpot resistor in different spots, the resistance changed.
+For the photocell resistor, there was increase in voltage when there was more light this means that the more light, the less resistance which is an inverse relationship.

 ### 2. Accelerometer